-Composition of applicant pool received and approved by EO coordinator
+Composition of applicant pool received and approved by EO Coordinator

-Search committee evaluates applicants and seeks OEO approval of "short list" candidates and techniques for further screening (Approved by OEO)
+Search committee evaluates applicants and seeks OEO approval of "short list" candidates and techniques for further screening

-Candidates selected for campus interviews and schedules established (Approved by appointing authority & OEO)
+Candidates selected for campus interviews and schedules established

 The determination of who will participate in the on-campus interviews should be made by the search committee with input from the appointing authority.
 Once these individuals are identified, it will be the responsibility of the search support staff person to arrange the schedule and notify the individuals scheduled.
 The search chair must ensure that vested campus constituencies are notified, especially if there will be open forums and/or the position is one of University-wide impact.
-Reminders from the search chair that interviews are anticipated around a given time will help campus constituencies plan.
+Reminders from the search chair that interviews are anticipated around a given time will help campus constituents plan.
 At least two full work weeks between notification of the first interviews and arrival on campus is suggested to facilitate optimal participation.

 Campus interviews take place

 Participants in the interviews should be given information on how to provide their assessment.
 Whether a specific evaluation or comment form is used is at the discretion of the search committee.
 Maintaining the confidentiality of the information is imperative.
 Participants may be extremely reluctant to be candid if they think others outside the search committee and appointing authority may have access to their comments.
-It is recommended that the table of Appropriate and Inappropriate Questions During Interations with Candidates be shared with all individuals who will interact with the candidates during the interview process.
+It is recommended that the table of Appropriate and Inappropriate Questions During Interactions with Candidates be shared with all individuals who will interact with the candidates during the interview process.

-Search committee formulates recommendation to appointing authority (Approved by OEO)
+Search committee formulates recommendation to appointing authority

 At the conclusion of the campus interview process, the appointing authority should receive a final recommendation from the search committee.
-Before the final recommendation is given to the appointing authority, it is to be reviewed and approved by the OEO.

 Offer submitted to Office of Equal Opportunity for approval before being made to candidate.
 Subject to approval by CSU Central Administration & Board of Governors.

 Upon receipt of final recommendation from the search committee, the appointing authority selects the candidate(s) to receive the job offer(s).
-Once a selection has been made, but prior to the offer, a review and approval is to be conducted by the EO coordinator and the OEO.
+Once a selection has been made, but prior to the offer, a review and approval is to be conducted by the EO Coordinator and the OEO.
 The time allotted for the review is 24 hours, but additional time may be necessary if there are questions or additional information is needed.
 All offers, however, are subject to the approval of Colorado State University Central Administration and the Board of Governors.
 After the selected candidate accepts the offer, the remaining non-selected candidates should receive notification from the search chair regarding their non-selection and the completion of the search.

-The initial rating sheet of minimum qualifications is completed by two members of the search committee (the search committee chair and one other member).
+The initial rating sheet of minimum qualifications is completed by two members of the search committee (the search committee chair and one other committee member).
 The resulting preliminary screen is based solely on the minimum objective qualifications set out in the position description and should include no subjective assessments.
-These are generally questions which can be answered yes or no. If there are questions in the minds of the either of the two screeners, an applicant is left in the pool that is then passed to the search committee.
+These are generally questions which can be answered yes or no. If there are questions in the minds of the either of the two screeners, an applicant is left in the pool that is then passed to the entire search committee.

-Evaluation forms should reflect the required qualifications and usually will also list those qualifications that are preferred.
+Applicant Screening forms should reflect the required qualifications and can also list those qualifications that are preferred.
 Every search committee member reads, evaluates and scores the application of each applicant who meets minimum qualifications.
 Members should discuss in advance how they might evaluate criteria stated in the job description and if some criteria should be more heavily weighted than others.
 Assessment measures are to be objective and equitable for all members of an applicant pool and can be ascertained from the written application materials.
 Regardless of the information sought and the point at which it is used, there must be consistency to the degree possible among applicants.